wickker/tunr_express/part2.md

 POST `/playlist` - create a new playlist

-GET `/playlist/:id/newsong` - render the form to create a new playlist
+GET `/playlist/:id/newsong` - render the form to add a song to the playlist

 GET `/playlist/:id` - show all the song titles inside this playlist